 Financial assets and financial liabilities at FVTPL are initially recognized at fair value, with transaction costs recognized in profit or loss.
 Financial assets or financial liabilities not at FVTPL are initially recognized at fair value plus transaction costs that are directly attributable to their acquisition or issue, and subsequently measured at amortized cost.

 The Fund classifies financial assets and financial liabilities into the following categories:

-Financial assets at FVTPL:
+Financial assets:

-- Held for trading: derivative financial instruments; and - Designated as at FVTPL: debt securities and equity investments.
+- FVTPL: derivative financial instruments; and - Designated as FVTPL: debt securities and equity investments.

 Financial assets at amortized cost:

 • Financial assets: all other financial assets.